 - Next, head to the shores of the Bosphorus Strait for a cruise, learning more about this important, strategic waterway that straddles the Asian and European continents.

-- On our voyage, see impressive sites showcasing many historical buildings: Such as the decadent façade of Dolmabahce Palace; 15th-century fortress Rumelihisari; the Beylerbeyi Palace, the summer home of Ottoman sultans; and many more.
+- On our voyage, see impressive sites showcasing many historical buildings: Such as the façade of Dolmabahce Palace; 15th-century fortress Rumelihisari; the Beylerbeyi Palace, the summer home of Ottoman sultans; and many more.

 - Meet and assist on arrival and departure by our local representative